merxnet/xmrig-amd-docker/README.md

 If not using the AMDGPU-PRO drivers, insure that you have the proper [OpenCL runtime](https://wiki.archlinux.org/index.php/GPGPU#OpenCL_Runtime) installed as well.
 This is pre-packed with the AMDGPU-PRO drivers only.

-Note that you must pass the proper device to the Docker container at runtime -- in this case, that means using the `--device` flag to pass through the AMD card (most often `/dev/dri`).
+Note that you must pass the proper device to the Docker container at runtime -- in this case, that means using the `--device` flag to pass through the AMD card.
+Usually passing `/dev/dri` is all that is required, but passing `/dev/kfd` may also be required (or increase hashrate).

 If you encounter an error such as `CL_OUT_OF_HOST_MEMORY`, some environment variables may be required to run properly.
 Trying using some or all of the variables below:
 ```